AdobeDocs/release-notes.en/help/current.md

 ## [!DNL Adobe Target] {#target}

-Get access to pre-release notes, current release notes, and new tutorials for [!DNL Adobe Target].
+Get access to new tutorials for [!DNL Adobe Target].

-Released: **26.5.1 - May 12, 2026**

 ### New [!DNL Target] support knowledge base{#kb-target}